yimyom/odroid-xu4-setup/README.md

 	exit
 	```

-3. Next we need to modify `mame.ini` to reflect this directories' structure:
+3. Modify `mame.ini` to reflect the new directory structure:

 	```bash
 	sudo sed -i 's#^rompath \+.*$#rompath /home/kodi/AML-ROMs/#' /etc/mame/mame.ini
 	sudo sed -i 's#^samplepath \+.*$#samplepath /home/kodi/AML-assets/samples/#' /etc/mame/mame.ini
 	```

+4. Install and configure the AML plugin.
+You will find it in Program Adds-on.
+It's called _Advanced Mame Launcher_.
+When it's installed, you go to the configuration and configure it with the following values:
+	- in Kodi, go to **Settings**, **Addon settins**, **Install from repository**.
+In **Program add-ons**, look for **Advanced Mame Launcher** and install it.
+	-

+4. Add assets
-	In https://forum.kodi.tv/showthread.php?tid=304186, you can follow the paragraph called _Setting up MAME assets and Software List assets_ to add more resources and assets.
+	1. In https://forum.kodi.tv/showthread.php?tid=304186, you can follow the paragraph called _Setting up MAME assets and Software List assets_ to add more resources and assets.
 This is the way to get extra pictures, logos, etc...
 		You can read the page here: http://forum.pleasuredome.org.uk/index.php?showtopic=30715 about the MAME Extra packages to understand all the type of resources you can find on the Net for Mame.

-4. Next step is to follow (again) the guide at https://forum.kodi.tv/showthread.php?tid=304186 in the paragraph _Setting up Advanced MAME Launcher (Easy mode)_.
+	2. Next step is to follow (again) the guide at https://forum.kodi.tv/showthread.php?tid=304186 in the paragraph _Setting up Advanced MAME Launcher (Easy mode)_.
 		In order to do that, you have to `exit` from the text terminal you're connected too.
 Type in `exit` or use the combination `Ctrl+D`.
 Then go back to Kodi's screen by hitting `Alt+F7`.
 		When in Kodi, follow the paragraph mentionned above.

 **And Mame is ready !**

 ## Install a joystick to play with MAME
 Ideally, playing with MAME requires a nice joystick.
 Here are two examples of joystick I've built myself.
 It's a good exercise of woodwork, painting, designing and electronics and a fun game for the family.
 I've made them with planks I collected from a construction site nearby.
 Good for the environment to recycle things too.